Walter Van Tilburg Clark

-Walter Van Tilburg Clark (August 3, 1909 – November 10, 1971) was an American novelist, short story writer, and educator.
+Walter Van Tilburg Clark (August 3, 1909 – November 10, 1971) was an American novelist, short story writer, poet, and educator.
 He ranks as one of Nevada's most distinguished literary figures of the 20th century, and was the first inductee into the 'Nevada Writers Hall of Fame' in 1988, together with Robert Laxalt, Clark's mentee and Nevada's other heralded twentieth century author.
 Two of Clark's novels, The Ox-Bow Incident and The Track of the Cat, were made into films.
 As a writer, Clark taught himself to use the familiar materials of the western saga to explore the human psyche and to raise deep philosophical issues.

 Biography

-Born in East Orland, Maine, Clark grew up, graduated from Reno High School in 1926 and went to college at the University of Nevada, where his father, Walter Ernest Clark, was president of the University of Nevada.
+Clark was born in East Orland, Maine, but grew up in Reno, Nevada and graduated from Reno High School in 1926.
+Clark went to college at the University of Nevada, Reno, where his father Walter Ernest Clark was President.
 In 1933 Clark married Barbara Frances Morse and moved to Cazenovia, New York, where he taught high school English and began his fiction-writing career.

 Clark's first published novel, The Ox-Bow Incident (1940), was successful and is often considered to be the first modern Western, without the usual clichés and formulaic plots of the genre.
 The novel is a story about a lynch mob mistaking three innocent travelers for cattle rustlers suspected of murder.
 After the travelers are hanged, the lynch mob finds that they killed the wrong suspects.
 The novel's themes include an examination of frontier law and order, as well as culpability.
 The novel was well-received, gave Clark literary acclaim that was unusual for a writer of Westerns, and in 1943 was adapted into a movie starring Henry Fonda and Harry Morgan.

 Over the next decade, Clark published two more novels: The City of Trembling Leaves (1945) and The Track of the Cat (1949).
 In 1950, a collection of short stories, The Watchful Gods and Other Stories, was released.
 Since they began appearing in national magazines during the 1940s, Clark's short stories gained national recognition and earned the O. Henry Prize five times, in quick succession, between 1941 and 1945.
 After this initial success in the short story format, some of these stories (notably "Hook" and "The Wind And The Snow Of Winter") have been repeatedly anthologized as classic examples of the genre.
 Clark's short story, "The Portable Phonograph" - a poignant depiction of survivors in the aftermath of a war (and not a nuclear war as some claim, since it was written in 1941) - is also well known.
 Two Hollywood films were inspired by Clark's writings, and one of these (The Ox-Bow Incident) received an Academy Award nomination for Best Picture.
 The other film was Track of the Cat, based on Clark's novel The Track of the Cat.
 (Note that the film's title drops the definite article used in the novel's title).